Sign In / Sign Out

 Comprised of work by 25 artists, the majority of whom are from Guadalajara, the exhibition explores the integration of contemporary ideas with traditional techniques.

 This exhibition is guest curated by Patrick Charpenel, the recently-appointed executive director of El Museo del Barrio in New York.
-It is co-organized by the MCA Denver and co-presented by CALA Alliance, with support from the Helme Prinzen Endowment, Maestro Dobel Tequila, Cattryn Somers and Michael Cafiso, Mary Byrd, Jeff and Mary Ehret, Diane Harrison, Laura and Herb Roskind, and Sharisse Johnson.
+It is co-organized by the MCA Denver and co-presented by CALA Alliance with support from the Diane and Bruce Halle Foundation.
+Exhibition support generously provided by the Helme Prinzen Endowment, Maestro Dobel Tequila, Cattryn Somers and Michael Cafiso, Mary Byrd, Jeff and Mary Ehret, Diane Harrison, Laura and Herb Roskind, and Sharisse Johnson.

 Image credit: Jorge Pardo, "Untitled," 2014.
 Seven hand-painted ceramic light fixtures, dimensions variable.
 Courtesy the artist and Cerámica Suro.